jeanshanchik/KVKRepo/Git Collaboration Files/PullRequests.md

 7. Finally, you can click **"Create Pull Request"** once your request is ready for review.
 It will then get sent to the owner of the repository and they will either accept or reject your request.

+_Cool Tip: Pull requests have their own discussion forums, so that collaborators can talk about the changes if necessary and align the team._

 **Reference**